SoMa-Project/ec_grasp_planner/README.md

 # visualize in rviz
 rosrun rviz rviz -d `rospack find ec_grasp_planner`/configs/ec_grasps_example4.rviz
+# The blue lines and red dots (picture on the left side) can be visualized by activating
+# the MarkerArray /ec_graph_ros_service/ecto_markers (namespace ifco_detection/ifco_polygons
+# for the detected ifco and calculate_centroids/centroids for the detected objects).
+# The ec-graph (picture on the right side) can be visualized by activating the MarkerArray
+# /geometry_graph_marker (namespaces text&axes) in RVIZ.

 # execute vision with the compute_ec_graph service
 rosrun ecto_rbo_yaml plasm_yaml_ros_node.py `rospack find ecto_rbo_yaml`/data/demo_ifco.yaml --debug --service